Anshi1102/APANA-TIME-TASK/README.md

 - The dashboard should allow users to:
     - Select columns
     - Visualize data distributions
-    - Interact with the statistical result
+    - Interact with the statistical results